 The per capita income in Marlboro in 2010 was $55,519, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $222,076 for a family of four.

-Marlboro is a somewhat ethnically-diverse town.
+Marlboro is a very ethnically-diverse town.
 The people who call Marlboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marlboro residents report their race to be White, followed by Asian.
-Important ancestries of people in Marlboro include Polish, Russian, German, and Irish.
+Important ancestries of people in Marlboro include Russian, Polish, German, and Irish.

 The most common language spoken in Marlboro is English.
 Other important languages spoken here include Chinese and Russian.